allero-io/allero/README.md

 Allero CLI can be run from anywhere!
 We recommend running Allero directly from a GitHub Action to ensure bad practices are validated on a regular basis (just like crontab).

 ### 🏎️ One minute installation to run allero validation on a daily basis (most recommended)
-Allero repo has a GitHub Action that runs the CLI every day at 8am.
-By forking the `allero` repo you'll get the same setup. (you can always change the schedule!)
+Allero repo has a GitHub Action that runs the CLI every day at 8am on the entire organization.
+By forking the `allero` repo you'll get the same setup.
 1. [Fork](https://github.com/allero-io/allero/fork) Allero repo
 2. Create a GitHub Personal Access Token and store it in your forked repo as an encrypted secret named `ALLERO_GITHUB_TOKEN`.

-3. Change the organizations and repositories specified in the `allero fetch github` command to match yours.
+* You can of course change the schedule and the fetched repos by editing the workflow file!

 ### 👩‍💻 CLI Installation
 Since Allero is a CLI, you can run it everywhere - including your local machine!
 Download our CLI now!